What is a "Will"?

 How much does a Will cost?

-The typical legal fee is $695.
+The typical legal fee is $795*.
 However, if the Will is more complex than usual, the legal fee may be higher.
 Notary fees are extra.
 If you wish to have the Will filed at court, the court fee is $50 and the courier fee is $25.
 If you are over the age of 60, you may eligible to get a Will prepared for free under the grant for senior legal services.
 At this time, Attorney Thomas Fisher is the attorney retained to handle this program.
-You can reach him at 472-1131.
+You can reach him at 472-1131.* If you pay with a credit card there is a 3 1/2% processing fee.
+If you wire your payment, there is a $15 processing fee.

 How can I get started with my Will?